betapictoris/graveyard/readme.md

 personal gripes with it, including:

  - Being written in a scripting language it felt slow.
- - Tomb requires `sudo` to be installed, supposedly there was `doas` support — but it didn't seem to work for me.
+ - It requires `sudo` to be installed, supposedly there was `doas` support — but it didn't seem to work for me.
- - Files being untracked did provide a lot of customization about how you could structure your files, but that meant that it would take longer to open files and could get messy.
+ - It didn't track files, this means that it could get messy (or sacrifice convenience) at scale.

 If you feel the same way about any of these issues give Graveyard a try, but if you don't think that any of these aren't a big deal for you then give